Quick Start

 Detailed System Requirements

-For more detailed system requirements, please refer to Deployment and Maintenance / System Requirements
+For more detailed system requirements, refer to Deployment and Maintenance / System Requirements

-DataFlux Func supports various methods for installing and deploying packages.
-Users can choose based on their actual situation.
+DataFlux Func supports multiple package deployment methods, and users can choose according to their actual situation.

 Downloading and Installing Packages

-For scenarios where deployment occurs on a single host, it is recommended to deploy by downloading an installation package.
+For scenarios deploying on a single host, it is recommended to deploy by downloading the installation package.
 This method also applies to various environments without public networks or restricted environments.

 or aarch64